Mary Ann's Cottage

 - Towels (per person)

-Bed linen and towels are available to hire by overseas guests only.
-The first £25 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
+Bed linen INCLUDED and towels available for hire by overseas guests only.
+The first £25 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay (electric car charging can be arranged separately at an additional cost).
 Heating is by electric storage heaters and wood-burning stove (starter pack INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED for email checking and general web browsing.
+Not suitable for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
-A maximum of 1 dog is welcome at an additional charge (1 medium or 1 small)**.
+A maximum of 1 dog is welcome at an additional charge (1 medium or 1 small)*.
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.
+No infants.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).